-If you want to go during the vintage time, the prices will be higher, and you need to book well in advance if you want to have a grape picking experience.
+If you want to go during the vintage time, the prices will be higher, and you need to book well in advance to have a grape-picking experience.

 In Piedmont, they are very used to international tourism, but Italian tourism to the region is also huge; this means they have guided visits in different languages, always English included, but make sure you mention it while booking.